-The coronavirus pandemic has meant that families have been separated for four long months this year.
+The coronavirus pandemic meant that families were separated for many months at a time.

-Following the lockdown on the 23rd March, the older lockdown rules meant that the public were not permitted to see members of their family outside of their household – which meant that many grandparents were no longer able to see their grandchildren.
+As the UK went into lockdown from March 23, the rules meant that the public were not permitted to see members of their family outside of their household – which meant that many grandparents were no longer able to see their grandchildren.

 Can grandparents see their grandchildren now?

-Prime minister, Boris Johnson has said, “In that spirit we advise that from 4 July, two households of any size should be able to meet in any setting inside or out.
+Prime minister, Boris Johnson said when he initially made the announcement in June, “We advise that from 4 July, two households of any size should be able to meet in any setting inside or out.
 That does not mean they must always be the same two households.

 “It will be possible for instance to meet one set of grandparents one weekend, and the others the following weekend.”